Sage-Bionetworks/portalsDocs/articles/making_a_project.md

 * **Store Data, Code, and Results**: You can upload your data, code, and results to Synapse, or store a reference to their location in your local computer system or on the web.
 Everything can be stored as Files, hosted by Synapse, in your own external cloud storage, or using [Docker Containers](http://docs.synapse.org/articles/docker.html).

 * **Control Access or Release Your Work Publicly**: You have complete control over how users and groups can interact with your work.
-Work privately or collaborate openly, and everything in between.
+Work privately, openly, or somewhere in between.

 * **Custom, Searchable Annotations**: Assign any key/value pair you want.
 Those values become searchable and available to those granted access.